-We kick off our series of B2B tips with a advice for both experienced and aspiring organizational leaders.
-CEOs hold a variety of responsibilities which differ depending on the business type, size, mission, and more.
+We kick off our series of B2B tips with advice for both experienced and aspiring organizational leaders.
+CEOs hold a variety of responsibilities which differ depending on the business type, size, mission and more.
 When it comes to leading and managing a successful business, what better place to start than with the Chief Executive Officer?
-After all, the buck stops there.

-This year AIS, an independently operated and wholly-owned subsidiary of Mercury Casualty Company, celebrates 50 years of business in the insurance industry.
-AIS’s CEO, Mark Ribisi, offers this piece of advice for finding a company’s purpose, and also why clearly stating your company’s purpose to all stakeholders is important to being a successful business.
+In 2018 AIS, an independently operated and wholly-owned subsidiary of Mercury Casualty Company, celebrated 50 years of successful business in the insurance industry.
+The CEO of AIS, Mark Ribisi, offers this advice for finding a company’s purpose, and also why clearly stating your company’s purpose to all stakeholders is important to being a successful business.

-Vision articulates the “preferred future” written in the present tense with enough detail to paint a clear picture.
-It also provides a framework for the future with enough specificity to identify the strategic gaps that must be addressed to make the vision become reality.
+The vision articulates the “preferred future” written in the present tense with enough detail to paint a clear picture.
+It also provides a framework for the future specifically enough to identify the strategic gaps that must be addressed to make the vision become reality.

-A vision statement states what the organization wishes to be like in some years’ time.
-It’s usually drawn up by senior management, in an effort to take the thinking beyond day-to-day activity in a clear, memorable way.
+A vision statement expresses what the organization wishes to be like in the future.
+Because of this, it’s usually drawn up by senior management in an effort to take the thinking beyond day-to-day activity in a clear, memorable way.
 For instance, AIS and Mercury General Company define their vision as a goal.
 The vision states the desire “to be a leading provider for consumers and businesses seeking competitively priced value-driven insurance products that deliver peace of mind.”

 Organizational culture is a dynamic system of shared values, principles, philosophies, expectations, experiences, behaviors and norms.
-Organization culture defines what is important to an organization.
-It influences decision making, methods of communication, structure, priorities, formality and execution.
+Because of all it entails, it defines what’s important to an organization.
+Organizational culture also influences decision making, methods of communication, structure, priorities, formality, and execution.

 “It is about making a difference for the customers you serve.”